bgctw/REddyProc/cran-comments.md

 No warnings, nor errors.

 1 Note:
+"checking for detritus in the temp directory ...
+NOTE Found the following files/directories:
+    ‘REddyProcExamples’"
-REddyProcExamples in the inst folder is on purpose and not detritus
+REddyProcExamples is on purpose and not detritus